-- Pediatric patients should be evaluated by a physician if an overdose/poisoning is suspected regardless of agent, amount or time. - Recommended exam: Mental Status, Skin, HEENT, Heart, Lung, Abdomen, Extremities, Neuro. - Calcium Chloride is contraindicated in patients taking digitalis products. - Overdose or toxin patients with significant ingestion/exposure should be closely monitored and aggressively treated.
+- Pediatric patients should be evaluated by a physician if an overdose/poisoning is suspected regardless of agent, amount or time. - 4.2% Sodium Bicarbonate is to be used for neonatal patients. - Recommended exam: Mental Status, Skin, HEENT, Heart, Lung, Abdomen, Extremities, Neuro. - Narcan should be administered in small increment doses IV to address respiratory depression and ensure adequate ventilation.
+Monitor patient to watch for any signs of respiratory depression reoccurring.
+IV/IM are preferred routes for predictability. - Overdose or toxin patients with significant ingestion/exposure should be closely monitored and aggressively treated.
 Do not hesitate to contact medical control if needed. - In the case of cyanide poisoning, altered mental status may be profound.
 Profound altered mental status can be defined as a deficit that includes disorientation, bewilderment and difficulty following commands. - Poison Control: 1-800-222-1222